Women of Sand and Myrrh

 Women of Sand and Myrrh is a novel written by Hanan al-Shaykh.
+It is al-Shaykh's fifth novel.
 It was originally published in 1989 as Misk al-ghazal (مسك الغزال) and was published in English in 1992.
 The English translator is Catherine Cobham.
 Publishers Weekly chose Women of Sand and Myrrh as one of the 50 best books of 1992.

 The storyline consists of four main characters: Suha, Tamr, Nur, and Suzanne.
 Different sections of the novel give the perspectives of the four women, making the book a story with four different narrators.
+Suha and her husband have escaped from war-torn Lebanon into the unnamed country; despite this, Suha finds herself miserable and bored, and cheats on her husband with the wealthy and spoiled Nur.
+Suzanne is an American housewife who has also arrived with her husband; her husband is no longer attracted to her, but Suzanne discovers that she is extremely attractive to the local men.
+Tamr is an poor Turkish woman who tries to establish her own business, but struggles as a divorcee with no rights.

 The story is based in a relatively modern society in the Middle East.
 Rather than having strong ties into the pre-20th century Middle East, it is representative of life in some of the more fundamentalist societies within the last few decades.
 Elements of the book are present in this society today: